 Robinhood doesn’t offer any of those features.
 You can’t even sort your list alphabetically (though at least you can reorder your list manually).
 The lack of watchlist features makes the app unsuitable for serious stock research.

-Note: Remember, if you don’t research stocks thoroughly before purchasing, you’re not investing.
+Remember, if you don’t research stocks thoroughly before purchasing, you’re not investing.
 You’re gambling.

 Should You Avoid Robinhood?

-To be fair, Robinhood is definitely a great way for new investors to get their feet wet in the stock market.
+Robinhood is definitely a great way for new investors to get their feet wet in the stock market.

 However, it’s important to know that Robinhood’s free trades come at a price, and in a lot of situations Robinhood is an unsuitable investment broker.
 Once you’ve built up some knowledge and feel confident, it’s worth opening an account with a traditional discount brokerage elsewhere.

-If you’d like to learn more about investing, check out our articles on the best investment apps for absolute beginners and virtual stock market games that will teach you the basics .
+If you’d like to learn more about investing, check our articles on the best investment apps for absolute beginners and virtual stock market games that will teach you the basics .